adobiss/Linear-ML/linear-logic-gate-v2/README.md

 ## Description of the script
 The script defines a Perceptron class and sets up datasets for AND and OR logic gates using 0 and 1 for input and output values.

 It explores learning rates using the AND gate as an example, ranging from 0.1 to 1.0.
-For each rate, it creates a Perceptron model, trains it on the AND gate data, and logs the epoch and weight update count during training.
+For each rate, it creates a Perceptron model, trains it on the AND gate data and logs the epoch and weight update count during training.

 The training loop itself applies the Perceptron update rule until all data points are correctly classified or maximum iterations reached.
 The rule adjusts weights and bias when model's prediction differs from true output using **update = learning_rate * (true_output - predicted_output)**.